 If you are on the fence about cannabis having medicinal properties to treat health problems, or if you are adamant that the cannabis plant doesn’t contain any medicinal properties, think again.
 The proof is everywhere.
-So much so that even the National Institute on Drug Abuse (NIDA) lists medical uses for cannabis.
-If you don’t believe us you can visit the NIDA website where they have dedicated an entire article to medical cannabis and how it has a purpose in the medical field.
+So much so that even the National Institute on Drug Abuse (NIDA) lists medical uses of cannabis.

-A report by the National Academies of Sciences, Engineering and Medicine claims that they’ve found evidence that cannabinoids (which are found in the cannabis plant) can be an effective treatment for chronic pain.
-From the very same report, it was noted that there’s also very strong evidence that cannabinoids can help with muscle spasms.
-This in turn can aid chronic conditions such as Multiple Sclerosis.
+A report by the National Academies of Sciences, Engineering, and Medicine claims that they’ve found evidence that cannabinoids (which are found in the cannabis plant) can be an effective treatment for chronic pain.
+From the very same report, it was noted that there’s also substantial evidence that cannabinoids can help with muscle spasms.
+This, in turn, can aid chronic conditions such as Multiple Sclerosis.

 People believe that marijuana is bad for lung health because it involves smoking.
 A study has confirmed that smoking marijuana does not affect lung health or lung capacity and can improve it.
 Although this is true, smoking marijuana combined with tobacco has health risks and will affect lung health but not marijuana alone.

 Studies conducted on animals have confirmed that THC, a cannabis compound, fights and wins against cancer cells by essentially making cancer cells “commit suicide.”
 While it fights off these cancerous cells, it also regenerates and projects healthy cells.
 Another compound in the cannabis plant called CBD is thought to prevent cancer from spreading and reduce the risk of cancer forming in the body.
 CBD interacts heavily with our immune system.
 Though not health or medical related, a fun fact is that marijuana sparks creativity in the brain making it have positive mental effects.